awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-disbursement-report.md

 ### Data Coverage Period<a name="data-coverage-period-14"></a>

- Includes funds which were collected since the previous monthly disbursement\.
+ Includes uncollected funds and their age\.

 |  **Column Name**  |  **Available for all sellers**  |  **Available for sellers enrolled in the Enhanced Data Sharing program**  |  **Description**  |